stein197/lua-string/README.md

 <a id="trimstart"></a>

 ### trimstart(chars)
 Trims string's characters from its left side.
 Trims whitespaces by default.
-The `chars` argument is a regex string containing which characters to trim
+The `chars` argument is a pattern string containing which characters to trim
 ```lua
 (" abc "):trimstart() -- "abc "
 (" abc !"):trimstart("! ") -- "abc !"